RaLei96/testsadas.github.io/index.md

 </style>

-# UniForm: A Unified Diffusion Transformer for Audio-Video Generation
+# UniForm: A Unified Multi-Task Diffusion Transformer for Audio-Video Generation

 ## Abstract
-As a natural multimodal content, audible video delivers an immersive sensory experience.
-Consequently, audio-video generation systems have substantial potential.
-However, existing diffusion-based studies mainly employ relatively independent modules for generating each modality, which lack exploration of shared-weight generative modules.
-This approach may under-use the intrinsic correlations between audio and visual modalities, potentially resulting in sub-optimal generation quality.
-To address this, we propose UniForm, a unified diffusion transformer designed to enhance cross-modal consistency.
-By concatenating auditory and visual information, UniForm learns to generate audio and video simultaneously within a unified latent space, facilitating the creation of high-quality and well-aligned audio-visual pairs.
-Extensive experiments demonstrate the superior performance of our method in joint audio-video generation, audio-guided video generation, and video-guided audio generation tasks.
+With the rise of diffusion models, audio-video generation has been revolutionized.
+However, most existing methods rely on separate modules for each modality, with limited exploration of unified generative architectures.
+In addition, many are confined to a single task and small-scale datasets.
+To address these limitations, we first propose UniForm, a unified multi-task diffusion transformer that jointly generates audio and visual modalities in a shared latent space.
+A single diffusion process models both audio and video, capturing the inherent correlations between sound and vision.
+Second, we introduce task-specific noise schemes and task tokens, enabling a single model to support multiple tasks, including text-to-audio-video, audio-to-video, and video-to-audio generation.
+Furthermore, by leveraging large language models and a large-scale text-audio-video combined dataset, UniForm achieves greater generative diversity than prior approaches.
+Extensive experiments show that UniForm achieves the state-of-the-art performance across audio-video generation tasks, producing content that is both well-aligned and close to real-world data distributions.

 ## Demos
 We present generation results from our proposed **UniForm** across multiple audio-video synthesis conditions.
 Each set demonstrates three key capabilities under identical labels or captions: text-to-audible video (T2AV), audio-to-video (A2V), and video-to-audio (V2A).